 Browser encryption scrambles messages exchanged between your computer and the Emprise online banking server, making it impossible for someone to “intercept” and steal your information.
 It works like this: when you login to online banking, your browser establishes a secure session with our server.
 This secure session is established using a Hypertext Transfer Protocol Secure (HTTPS) encryption.

 How can you tell when your connection is secure?
 Look for https:// immediately preceding the webpage address in the address bar of your browser.
 Or look for the padlock symbol, which can usually be found in the lower left or right hand corner of the screen, or in the address bar in newer versions of web browsers.
 Also, your address bar should turn green, indicating you are on a legitimate Emprise Website.
-We require the use of a secure,128-bit browser to encrypt information for account access and to perform transactions.
+We require the use of a secure TLS 1.2 communication standard to encrypt information for account access and to perform transactions.

 Multi-Layered Security Identification

 We have implemented Extended Validation SSL Certificates to validate the exactitude of our website.
 The purpose of EV SSL Certificates is to identify Emprise Bank website to users as the legitimate, secure site.
 When logging into Online Banking in a new browser, customers will be using a One-Time Security Code to proceed into the secure browser.
 The security code requires the use of a home or mobile phone to complete the verification.
-Challenge questions have also been implemented to help verify the identity of customers.
-We selected questions that are hard to find using public search engines.
-If a customer logs in from an unregistered/unknown computer, then they are prompted to answer a challenge question.
+If a customer logs in from an unregistered/unknown computer, then they are prompted for a One-Time Security Code to proceed.

 Network Security & Monitoring